-The following list provides some high-level suggestions for achieving compliance with the HIPAA Privacy and Security Rules when using a platform, such as Aculab Cloud, to process and transmit e-PHI involved in a PMA or EHR solution.
+The following provides some high-level suggestions for achieving compliance with the HIPAA Privacy and Security Rules when using a platform, such as Aculab Cloud, to process and transmit e-PHI involved in a PMA or EHR solution.

 Password authentication to access data such as recordings, voicemail messages or voice response systems doesn’t alter the fact that such data is e-PHI and, if it is created, received, processed, stored or transmitted via Aculab Cloud, it is subject to the Privacy and Security Rules.
 However, that is a good method of ensuring compliance, as applying protective measures is the essence of the Rules’ requirements.

 Whether or not the data is voice or speech and broadcast or transmitted over encrypted channels, it remains e-PHI and is subject to the Rules.
 Encrypting the data is not a means of avoiding your obligation; it is merely an effective means of complying with the Rules and meeting your obligation.

 You can’t send a short message over an encrypted channel; it remains plain text on transmission.
 Furthermore, an SMS sent to the patient includes the destination number, which could be used to identify the individual, thus qualifying the text as e-PHI.
 So, you need to ensure that the content of text messages contains no sensitive patient data.
 A message stating “Your appointment for tomorrow at 10:15 is confirmed” is compliant, whereas a message stating “Your appointment at the <insert too much information> clinic…” would not be.